Bronx River Parkway

 Most of the exits on the parkway, including the traffic light-controlled intersections in Westchester County, have interchange numbers.
 The term "Bronx River Parkway" originally referred to the Bronx River Reservation, New York's first linear park, of which the road is a portion, from the Bronx–Westchester county line to Kensico Dam Plaza.
 Current usage of the term is confined to the roadway, but extends it to the portion which now continues southward beyond the Reservation.
-Its northern terminus ends with a rotary near the Kensico Dam with exits for the Taconic State Parkway and Route 22.
+Its northern terminus ends with a rotary near the Kensico Dam with exits for the Taconic State Parkway and NY 22.

 Route description

-The southern third of the parkway, in the Bronx, is exclusively limited-access.
+The southern third of the parkway, in the Bronx, is exclusively controlled-access.
 It serves as a commuter route, intersecting several major east–west routes.
 Halfway through the borough it begins to closely parallel the Harlem Line of Metro-North Railroad, a pairing which continues to the road's northern terminus.

 In Westchester County, the road continues to have the same character until the Sprain Brook Parkway splits off at Bronxville, allowing most through traffic to bypass White Plains.
 The stretches north of that junction have more of the original park character, and are still used that way.
-North of White Plains the exits are at-grade intersections with traffic lights.
+North of White Plains, all interchanges are at-grade intersections with traffic lights.

 The Bronx

 The parkway begins at Story Avenue in the neighborhood of Soundview in the Bronx, where two roadways merge near Metcalf and Morrison Avenues.
-Immediately to the north is the cloverleaf interchange at the Bruckner Expressway (Interstate 278 or I-278), where most traffic enters the parkway.
+Immediately to the north is the cloverleaf interchange at the Bruckner Expressway (Interstate 278 or I-278), where most traffic enters the parkway, which begins as a six-lane freeway.
 Basketball courts and baseball fields flank the highway in the strip of parkland as the road leads to the north, slightly northwestward.
 North of Watson Avenue, within a half-mile (1 km) of the southern terminus, an on-ramp carries northbound traffic from Metcalf.
 The corresponding offramp for southbound traffic merges onto Harrod Avenue north of Westchester Avenue.